 One of the most important services that the Broward County PBA performs is in the area of political involvement.
 This involvement encompasses both state and local levels of government.
-Each year in Tallahassee, the PBA lobbies to obtain legislation supporting officers’ rights, working conditions, pension benefits, and other areas of concern that affect our members.
-In addition, the PBA lobbies local governmental officials, such as City Commissions and the Sheriff, in an effort to secure pay increases, pension benefits, and improved working conditions.
+Each year in Tallahassee, the PBA lobbies to obtain legislation supporting officers’ rights, working conditions, pension benefits and other areas of concern that affect our members.
+In addition, the PBA lobbies local governmental officials, such as the County Commission, Mayors and City Commissions and the Sheriff, in an effort to secure pay increases, pension benefits and improved working conditions.

 Our aggressive lobbying efforts would not be as successful without our involvement in political campaigns.
 Each election cycle we conduct extensive political screenings of candidates running for office at all levels of government.
 We endorse pro-law enforcement candidates and actively support their campaigns to ensure they are elected.